yanivnizan/knowledge-base/src/documents/docs/platforms/ios/MainClasses.html.md

 `StoreInfo` can be questioned about the existence of `VirtualItem`s and the associations between them.

-`StoreInfo` is always initialized from the database, except for the first time the game is loaded - in that case it is initialized with your implementation of `IStoreAssets`, a class that represents your game's metadata.
-When your game loads for the first time, the virtual economy's metadata is saved, and from that moment on it'll be loaded from the database.

 **Example:**

 Get the current balance of a virtual good with item id "green_hat" (This is the 'long' way, but you should preferably use `StoreInventory`'s functions):